All Episodes

 Have you seen their eyes?

-It's something about that team, bruh.
+It's something about that team, bro.

-Plus it's time for more history to be made.
+Plus, it's time for more history to be made.

 It's nothing like stopping a perfect team in the Super Bowl.

-Now that is that's history right there.
+Now, that's history right there.

 Do you think that's bigger history than the Patriots going 19-0?